 Unless any rule in this Section applies, non-participating broadcasters are not allowed to broadcast any material from the Shows (rehearsals/preparations, etc.) without the prior written permission of, and without possible payment of a rights fee to, the EBU.

-The EBU shall be entitled to grant licences with respect to any extracts from the Shows and/or from the ESC Content produced by the EBU to third parties for inclusion in any audiovisual works or media products or services.
+The EBU shall be entitled to grant licences with respect to any extracts from the Shows, and/or from the Dress Rehearsals and/or from the ESC Content produced by the EBU to third parties for inclusion in any audiovisual works or media products or services.
 The EBU is also entitled to sell any footage from the Shows to any third party within a Participating Broadcaster's territory if the EBU Permanent Services receive a request direct from such a third party or if the request covers more than one territory.

 No commercial or non-commercial entity shall use the logo or other distinctive elements of the ESC or the Shows without the prior written permission of the EBU.

-Any broadcaster which does not hold any audiovisual media rights and which is not an EBU Member participating in the Eurovision News Exchange shall be granted, upon request to the EBU, except where national law or regulation provides otherwise, a total of two minutes' news access from each of the three Shows (or, if requested, from any Dress Rehearsal), free of charge for use in regularly-scheduled general news bulletins broadcast within 24 hours of the Semi-Finals and the Final respectively.
+News access for non EVN members - Any broadcaster which does not hold any audiovisual media rights and which is not a Member participating in the Eurovision News Exchange shall be granted, upon request to the EBU, except where national law or regulation provides otherwise, a total of two minutes' news access from each of the three Shows (or, if requested, from any Dress Rehearsal), free of charge for use in regularly-scheduled general news bulletins broadcast within 24 hours of the Semi-Finals and the Final respectively.